Top 7 Earth Trek Shows of the Seventies

-The ratings weren’t terrible but the makeup costs using mid-1970s techniques were budget-busting.
+The ratings were okay but the makeup costs using mid-1970s techniques were budget-busting, and that defeats the whole point of an Earth Trek show.
 The scripts, frankly, were bad.
 ABC’s network policy literally pushed hard for no intellectual engagement.
 They wanted everything dumbed down as much as possible.
 With no reason to watch, no one did.
 The series was canceled after one season.

 It says just about everything about this show that the cartoon series was actually better.